sourcegraph/about/content/blogposts/2022/sourcegraph-backstage-bootstrapping-catalog-adoption-batch-changes.md

 <div className="mt-6" />
 ## About the authors

-_Taras Mankovski - CEO, and Min Kim - technical fellow, at [The Frontside Software, Inc](https://frontside.com/) - Backstage Professional Services Partner and DX Consulting Company.
+_Taras Mankovski and Min Kim are respectively the CEO and technical fellow at [The Frontside Software, Inc](https://frontside.com/), a Backstage Professional Services Partner and DX Consulting Company.
 Malo and Joel are product managers at Sourcegraph._